dojo/web-editor/README.md

 })();
 ```

+### Workbench

+This is a widget which wraps the other widgets to provide a _workbench_ for editing files and running projects.

+The `Workbench` has a few key properties:

+* `filename` - This is the name of the file in the project which should be being displayed in the `Editor`.
+* `program` - This is an emitted `Program` which is passed to the `Runner`.
+* `onRun` - A method that gets called when the `Runner` finishes running the supplied program.
+This can be used to detrmine when to update the UI to reflect that program has been run.

+`Workbench` is a themeable widget, with the only themeable class being `workbench.base`.

 ### Editor

 This is a widget which wraps `monaco-editor`, allowing the editor to seemlessly integrate with the project.
 It will automatically